« Previous Page

 several complications.
 Surgeons have devised several new methods that

-are less invasive and have fewer risks.
+are less invasive.
 But minimally invasive CABG surgery is not available everywhere.
 And this surgery is not right for everyone.

 Beating-heart surgery is different from the standard CABG surgery.
 During a standard CABG procedure, your heart will be stopped and you